Overview

 • We recommend that you leave a rating on meeting or call type interactions, as this helps to calculate a precise health score (to be done here or in My Actions).

-If you have this option, the AI tools button gives you access to advanced functions for interpreting the exchanges you have with your customer.
+The AI tools button gives you access to advanced functions for interpreting the exchanges you have with your customer.

 To learn more about this feature, watch our webinar: https://www.youtube.com/watch?v=TehD8PDKcBY (opens new window)